csarradet/fullstack-nanodegree-vm/vagrant/tournament/README.md

 ---------------------

-The following extra credit goals were attempted:
+The following extra credit goals were attempted.
+Test cases have been added to the default suite to demonstrate functionality:
  - If there is an odd number of players, award a bye
  - Support matches that result in a draw
  - Support tiebreaks via Opponent Match Win (OMW) percentage